MiamiOH-CSE274/Portfolio/README.md

 * Binary Search Tree vs. Hash Table

+When one is deciding to use either a HashTable or Binary Search Tree (BST) it's probably a good idea to consider which functions you will be performing the most often.
+Provided that the key has been hashed, a HashTable can add, remove, and set in constant time.
+The disadvantage being that a HashTable can only find the min, max, next, and prev of (lets say a dictionary class) in linear time O(n) (since they'd have to loop through the entire backing array).
+Meanwhile, BST's have a relatively consistent running time across all these functions of O(lg n) because of the binary nature of the tree.
+What I mean by binary nature is that whenever you're searching for a certain node, and you move from one node to the next down the tree, you eliminate half of the remaining options.
+It's worth noting that add and remove in a BST dictionary can be written in O(h) time where h is the height.

 * Adjacency List vs. Adjacency Matrix

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors